LeCAD-PEG/SOLPS-GUI/doc/source/howto/catalyst/index.rst

 SOLPS Catalyst Compilation
 ==========================

-This appendix explains the process of obtaining the SOLPS code with Catalyst, environment setup, and the compilation of code at ITER.
+Here we briefly explains the process of obtaining the SOLPS code with Catalyst, environment setup, and the compilation of code at ITER.

 #.
 To obtain the code from GIT, create new directory ``SOLPS-ITER-IDS``,
-   GIT branch change to ``featureIDS`` and set up the environment and submodules, type the following:
+   GIT branch change to ``feature/IDS`` and set up the environment and submodules, type the following:

 .. code-block:: csh